mustafa1728/Dynamic-Memory-Allocator/README.md

 ## Optimisations

 Starting from Linked Lists, the dictionary is further optimised using BSTrees and AVL trees.
 Further details regarding the runtime complexities of each implementation are discussed in their individual folders.

+## Instructions for use

+Use run.sh script and Driver.java to test the code.
+Sample input and corresponding output are provided for convenience.
+The first line has number of trials, with each trail having first size of memory, number of commands and then the actual commands, of the format:
+1. Allocate block_size
+2. Free address
+3. Defragment